kirillbobyrev/kirillbobyrev/README.md

 cars that we deploy.
 Before that I worked on [clangd](https://clangd.llvm.org) and Clang/LLVM at Google.

-Outside of work I enjoy reading (see latest books in my Goodreads [profile](https://www.goodreads.com/kirillbobyrev)), art, chess and competitive programming.
+Outside of work I enjoy reading, art, chess and competitive programming.
 ![](https://hit.yhype.me/github/profile?user_id=3352968)